tobsirl/github-actions/README.md

 ### Events (Workflow Triggers)

 Events are specific activities that trigger a workflow.
 For example, activity such as creating a pull request or pushing to a repository can trigger a workflow.
 You can configure a workflow to run when a specific event occurs in your repository.

+### Actions

+Actions are standalone commands that are combined into steps to create a job.
+Actions are the smallest portable building block of a workflow.
+You can create your own actions, or use actions created by the GitHub community.